 What if the CRS application enables you to amend reportable data?

 Having data management as an integrated feature within the CRS application will eradicate performing multiple iterations in amending the CRS reportable data.

-MG’s “CRS Stride – AEOI / HMRC CRS & FATCA Reporting Solution” facilitates amending the CRS data at the customer level within the application, enabling the banks to achieve the desired input data quality before considering it for CRS XML file generation.
+Macro Global’s “CRS Stride – AEOI / HMRC CRS & FATCA Reporting Solution” facilitates amending the CRS data at the customer level within the application, enabling the banks to achieve the desired input data quality before considering it for CRS XML file generation.

 MG’s Adhoc and On-demand support for HMRC queries